-Adam Scoll is senior counsel in the Firm’s Tax Department and Private Investment Funds Group.
+Adam Scoll is a partner in the Firm’s Tax Department and Private Funds Group.

 He specializes in the area of Title I of ERISA and the investment of ERISA “plan assets,” advising both pension trusts and their investment managers and advisers with regard to compliance with ERISA’s complex fiduciary duty and prohibited transaction rules.